mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 functionality, methods and members are placed exactly where they are needed, never higher than strictly needed.

-If we want to integrate this new workspace type in the IMD/MD classes hierarchy, many issues arise when trying to find a position and proper interaction between *MDImageWorkspace* (SOI) and other (MD) workspaces.
+If we want to integrate this new workspace type in the existing IMD/MD classes hierarchy, many issues arise when trying to find a position and proper interaction between *MDImageWorkspace* and other (MD) workspaces.
 A basic version of MDImageWorkspace would relate to other classes and look like this: